Operation Stoneage: 16–18 November

-MW 13 began passage through the Suez Canal and on 16 November reached Port Said in the afternoon.
+Convoy MW 13 began passage through the Suez Canal and on 16 November reached Port Said in the afternoon.
 During the evening, the convoy left Port Said with the 15th Cruiser Squadron and the 14th Destroyer Flotilla.
 Off Alexandria on 17 November, the ten Hunt-class destroyers of the 12th Destroyer Flotilla joined the convoy and the cruisers and fleet destroyers refuelled at Alexandria.
-Anti-submarine sorties were flown around-the-clock by Bristol Bisleys of 15 Squadron South African Air Force, Lockheed Hudsons of 439 Squadron Royal Australian Air Force (RAAF) and the Fairey Swordfish of 815 Squadron Fleet Air Arm.
+Anti-submarine sorties were flown around-the-clock by Bisleys of 15 Squadron South African Air Force, Hudsons of 439 Squadron Royal Australian Air Force (RAAF) and the Swordfish of 815 Naval Air Squadron Fleet Air Arm.
 The twin-engined Beaufighters of 252 Squadron Royal Air Force patrolled nearby at dawn and twilight.

-Just before noon, a formation of Junkers Ju 88 bombers attacked the convoy but was seen off by the Curtiss Kittyhawks of 450 Squadron RAAF; no more attacks were made on the convoy for the rest of the day.
+Just before noon, a formation of Junkers Ju 88 bombers attacked the convoy but was seen off by the Kittyhawks of 450 Squadron RAAF; no more attacks were made on the convoy for the rest of the day.
 As dark fell and the cruisers and fleet destroyers, except for Euryalus, separated from the convoy for the night, both groups of ships were attacked by torpedo-bombers.
 No damage was done to the convoy but the cruiser Arethusa was torpedoed forward of the bridge and took a list to port under a plume of smoke.
 The crew suffered 156 men killed and more wounded, many badly burned.
 Petard took the ship in tow from the stern, watched over by Jervis and Javelin and began the voyage back to Alexandria.